Get us in your inbox

 • Milsons Point

 The Harbour City does a good line in immersive light experiences, and if you can’t wait until Vivid takes over the city later in May, Luna Park is here to help.
 The iconic attraction’s newest installation – Sonic Neon – is now open, with tickets on sale until the end of June.
-Housed in Crystal Palace – a building which dates all the way back to 1935 – Sonic Neon will take visitors on a journey through six different rooms, with state-of-the-art visuals and a layered soundscape creating a transportive experience.
+Housed in Crystal Palace – a building which dates all the way back to 1935 – Sonic Neon will take visitors on a journey through eight different rooms, with state-of-the-art visuals and a layered soundscape creating a transportive experience.
 Illuminating more than 150 metres of the historic building, the experience will feature more than 26,000 lights set to a pulsating soundtrack using state-of-the-art technology that’s never been used before in Australia.
-Tickets to the event are available now, which you can purchase online or in person.
-Plus, save money by purchasing bundles like the Unlimited Rides Pass and Lunaverse Superpass, which includes Sonic Neon, Dream Circus and unlimited rides.
+Tickets to the experience are available now, which you can purchase online or in person.
+Plus, save money by purchasing bundles like the Lunaverse Superpass, which includes Sonic Neon, Dream Circus and unlimited rides.
 The family-friendly rave and experience will run daily from 10am.
 Tickets for the self-guided Sonic Neon experience (estimated to take around 30 minutes) start at $29 per person.
 If you’re keen to secure your tickets, you can do so over here.
 Stay in the loop: sign up for our free Time Out Sydney newsletter for more things to do, travel inspo and activity ideas, straight to your inbox.
 RECOMMENDED: Keen for more luminous fun?
-This immersive experience is coming to the Blue Mountains Lightscape will be taking over the
+This immersive experience is coming to the Blue Mountains Lightscape will be taking over the Botanical Gardens

 Paid content